 The Group estimates LGD parameters based on the history of recovery rates of claims against defaulted counterparties, based on historical data using both internal and external factors.
 For Estimation of LGD, the Group considers use of any of the following methods:

-Internal default history: When data is available units can estimate LGDs using the historical default information and corresponding recovery data.
+Internal default history: When data is available LGD can be estimated using the historical default information and corresponding recovery data.

-BASEL LGD: local regulatory recommended Basel LGD adjusted depending on the available collateral.
+Basel LGD: local regulatory recommended Basel LGD adjusted depending on the available collateral.